Nudging and tilting are essential aspects of real pinball for any

 program that port to send the "T" key.

-How to configure VP for a tilt bob
+How to configure VP for a mechanical tilt bob

 As far as Visual Pinball is concerned, the tilt bob is simply another

 keyboard input.
-If you set up your tilt bob as described above, it
+If you installed a physical tilt bob as described

-will send a "T" key press to the PC whenever the tilt bob makes
+above, it will send a "T" key press to the PC whenever the tilt bob

 VP didn't originally support real tilt bobs at all, since VP was